ramamet/hmdR/README.md

 contact :mailbox::package:
 -----
-If you like to contribute further on this package or bugs, please respond me by `ramamet4@gmail.com`.
+If you would like to contribute further on this package or bugs, please respond me by `ramamet4@gmail.com`.